zyaaa-ux/ROSA-Tuning/README.md

 - Through theoretical analysis and extensive exploration of different discretization strategies, we identified a method that achieves a strong balance between performance and generalization — Bo’s bit-based discretization approach.

-- Some have compared ROSA to VQ-Transformer, but this is incorrect.
+- Some have compared ROSA to Transformer-VQ, but this is incorrect.
 ROSA is built upon three core components: discretization (bitization), matching (suffix automaton), and training (perturbation).
-All three are fundamentally different from those in VQ-Transformer.
-Moreover, ROSA’s technology is significantly more advanced, with its bitization method demonstrating far superior performance and generalization compared to VQ.
+All three are fundamentally different from those in Transformer-VQ.
+Moreover, ROSA’s technology is significantly more advanced, with its bitization method demonstrating far superior performance and generalization compared to Transformer-VQ.

 ---